Ellendar/Z2Randomizer/PatchNotes.md

 # Z2Randomizer Changelog

+## Version 4.1.5 - May 23rd, 2023

+- Fixed a validation issue that could cause "No duplicate Rooms' to be disabled.

 ## Version 4.1.4 - May 21st, 2023

 - Fixed a bug that would replace some large enemies with fairies when mixed enemies was off and palace enemy shuffle was on.